-In accordance with the disclosure requirements promulgated by the U.S. Securities and Exchange Commission (the "SEC"), Power Solutions International, Inc. (the "Company") has undertaken efforts to determine its conflict minerals1 reporting requirements for the period from January 1 to December 31, 2015.
+In accordance with the disclosure requirements promulgated by the U.S. Securities and Exchange Commission (the "SEC"), Power Solutions International, Inc. (the "Company") has undertaken efforts to determine its conflict minerals reporting requirements for the period from January 1 to December 31, 2016.

-1 The term "conflict mineral" is defined by Form SD as (A) columbite-tantalite, also known as coltan (the metal ore from which tantalum is extracted); cassiterite (the metal ore from which tungsten is extracted); or their derivatives, which are currently limited to tantalum, tin and tungsten; or (B) any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the Democratic Republic of the Congo or an adjoining country.
+The term "conflict mineral" is defined by Form SD as (A) columbite-tantalite, also known as coltan (the metal ore from which tantalum is extracted); cassiterite (the metal ore from which tin is extracted); gold; wolframite (the metal ore from which tungsten is extracted); or their derivatives, which are currently limited to tantalum, tin and tungsten; or (B) any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the Democratic Republic of the Congo or an adjoining country.